YugaByte/cassaforte/README.md

 has reached `1.0` in July 2013 and `2.0` in December 2014.
 It is
 known to be used by dozens of companies, small and large.

-Cassaforte is based on the official [DataStax Java driver for Cassandra](https://github.com/datastax/java-driver) as well as [Hayt](https://github.com/mpenet/hayt), a battle tested CQL generation DSL library.
+Cassaforte is based on the [YugaByte Java Driver for YugaByte DB's Cassandra compatible YCQL API](https://github.com/YugaByte/cassandra-java-driver) as well as [Hayt](https://github.com/mpenet/hayt), a battle tested CQL generation DSL library.

 ## Dependency Information (Artifacts)

-Cassaforte artifacts are [released to Clojars](https://clojars.org/clojurewerkz/cassaforte).
+Cassaforte artifacts are [released to Clojars](https://clojars.org/com.yugabyte/cassaforte).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ```xml